 English Storybook is an interwar style inspired by English cottages.
 Soldiers returning from World War I brought back their encounters with European architecture.
 The English Storybook style is a close relative of the Tudor Revival.
 Like Tudor Revival, this style became especially popular during the 1920s and 1930s.
 People had more money to invest in new houses thanks to economic improvement after the end of the war.
 This led to an explosion of picturesque designs.
 Along with the Revival styles that were widely built, the construction of quaint cottage-like homes spread.
 These houses came to be called ‘storybook cottages.’
 In the same period, the rise of Hollywood spread images of distant places and styles.
 This may also have contributed to the popularity of the Storybook style.
 Storybook cottages are sometimes called Cotswold Cottages, English Country Cottages, or Ann Hathaway Cottages.

 - Sloping, uneven roof (‘Catslide’)

 Learn about the similarities and differences with French Storybook

-The most common cladding form is stucco, and decorative trim boards are often used to evoke medieval half-timbering.
+The most common cladding form is stucco and decorative trim boards are often used to evoke medieval half-timbering.
 Brick is often employed decoratively as a plaster insert to give the appearance of aged walls as seen in medieval European towns.
 The original roofs were generally cedar shingles, sometimes elaborated in exaggerated overlapping wave patterns to mimic the appearance of traditional thatched roofs.
-Doors are typically built of wide planks with wrought iron hardware, and strapping, with a small window opening accompanied by a grated covering.